renardlomax/Pacmen/README.md

 # Pacmen Exercise
-This was my first MIT coding project from Mit edx pro coding bootcamp.
-I created a pacman game where i implemented functional code.
-I was given the task of creating the pacman image to bounce along the webpage without going off the screeen.
-I was able to create a functional tab to to start the game and add additional pacmen.
+This was my first MIT coding project from MIT xPro coding bootcamp.
+I created a pacman game where I implemented functional code.
+I was given the task of making pacman bounce along the webpage without going off the screeen.
+I was able to create a functional tab to start the game and add additional pacmen.
-## How to get started
+## How To Run
-Clone/Download Files
+Clone/Download The Following Files:
 #
-- Index.html
+- index.html
-- The pacmen images
+- The images folder
-- The pacmen.js
+- pacmen.js
-## What I plan on improving
+Once the files are downloaded, drag the index.html file onto your browser window.
+Click "Start Game" and then click "Add PacMan" to add as many pacmen to the webpage as you would like.
+You should see the pacmen moving around the screen at various speeds.
+You can click "Remove Pacman" to reduce the number of pacmen on screen.
+## Future Improvements
-- I plan on making more than one image that moves in the game.
+- I plan on using additional images, such as Mrs. Pacman, that move in the game.
-- Would also like to different pacmen images that change color when hit the walls.
+- I would also like to use different pacman images that change color when they hit the walls.

 # Demo
-- <a href="http://127.0.0.1:5500/pman.html">Pacman game</a>
+- <a href="https://renardlomax.github.io/Pacmen-Exercise">Pacman game</a>

 #